 Amsterdam University College (AUC) was founded in 2009 as a selective honours program in liberal arts and sciences by the Free University Amsterdam and the University of Amsterdam with a particular focus on the natural sciences.
 Its small-scale approach creates a sense of familiarity and provides a more open atmosphere for students to share their ideas and, in turn, listen and be inspired by the ideas of teachers and fellow students.
 Furthermore, the university instills a flexible study program which offers students the opportunity to experiment in different fields and gain insight into a wider scope of knowledge from the science, social science and humanities faculties.
 In recent years, AUC has evolved into a close-knit, multicultural, passionate and insightful community.
 TED’s mission has always been to spread ideas, to inspire people and to foster innovation and positive change.
 We believe that there is no better place for sharing ideas, learning and to feel inspired than in such a university.

-Noah is a second-year Economics student at AUC who has a passion for field-hockey, reading and spending time on all things entrepreneurship and finance-related.
-By sharing inspiring stories or bold new ideas, he believes TED-Talks can truly make a difference.
+Rajiv Manichand is a second-year Computer Science student at AUC who has a passion for music, technology, and entrepreneurship.
+He is the co-founder of an Amsterdam based startup, which gives him plenty of experience with fundraising.
+By building sustainable, long-term relationships with sponsors, he aspires to finance the best TEDxAUCollege event to date.
+Rajiv believes TED-Talks can truly make a difference.
 He wanted to be part of a team that is devoted to creating such an event and looks forward to working on this year’s edition!